what is web analytics

 Web analytics can help improve SEO by:

-• Showing which keywords are driving traffic to your site
+• Showing which keywords are driving traffic to your site through the keyword rank checker.

 • Identifying which pages have high bounce rates (potentially indicating poor content or user experience)